MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-introduction.md

 ## Prerequisites

-To successfully complete this tutorial, you need a [Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase) enabled [workspace](../get-started/create-workspaces.md).
+To successfully complete this tutorial, you need a A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric enabled [capacity](../enterprise/licenses.md#capacity).

 ## Next steps